disha-satpute/Android_Development/README.md

 ````bash
 git clone https://github.com/disha-satpute/Android.Development.git
 ````
-- Run File Using Any Android Studio
+- Open the project in your preferred IDE (e.g., Android Studio) and build the project.